jxsoren/CSIS-1410-Final-Project/README.md

 # Candy Quest

 A 2D tile-based adventure game built in Java where players explore a Halloween neighborhood, interact with NPCs, and collect candy through riddle-solving gameplay.
+This game was built for the final project of SLCC's CSIS 1410 Object-Oriented Programming class.

 ## Gameplay